Koed00/django-q/docs/cluster.rst

 The result monitor checks the Result Queue for processed packages and saves both failed and successful packages to the Django database.

+.. _sentinel:

 Sentinel
 """"""""

 The sentinel spawns all process and then checks the health of all workers, including the pusher and the monitor.
+This includes checking timers on each worker for timeouts.
-Reincarnating processes if any may fail.
-In case of a stop signal, the sentinel will halt the pusher and instruct the workers and monitor to finish the remaining items.
+In case of a sudden death or timeout, it will reincarnate the failing processes.
+When a stop signal, the sentinel will halt the pusher and instruct the workers and monitor to finish the remaining items.
 See :ref:`stop_procedure`

 Timeouts
 """"""""